goodlyrottenapple/lamYcalc/docs/03_itypes/01_itypes.md

 ~~~

 Even though Agda's main strength is its the powerful pattern matching, it was quickly realized that pattern matching on the type `(∩ (Data.List.map (λ τ\textsubscript{k} -> (∩ τ\textsubscript{i} \textasciitilde > τ\textsubscript{k})) τ\textsubscript{i}) \textasciitilde > τ)` is difficult due to the map function, which appears inside the definition.
 Several modifications were made to the rule, until we arrived at it's current form.
-To create a compromise between the unrestricted intersection-types of $\lambda_\cap^{BCD}$, which made expressing the $(Y)$ rule much simpler, and the strict typing, which provided a restricted version of type derivation over the $\lambda_\cap^{BCD}$ system, we modified strict types to have intersections as both the left and right sub-terms of a strict type:
+To create a compromise between the unrestricted intersection-types of $\lambda_\cap^{BCD}$, which made expressing the $(Y)$ rule much simpler, and the strict typing, which provided a restricted version of type derivation over the $\lambda_\cap^{BCD}$ system (see the \hyperref[whyStrictTypes]{remark} below), we modified strict types to have intersections as both the left and right sub-terms of a strict type:

 <div class="Definition" head="Semi-strict intersection types">
 \begin{center}